AryanNesti/BitFit_Part2/README.md

 ## Notes

-Some challanges encountered when completeing this project would be change and update the database from the articlesearch2 lab
+Describe any challenges encountered while building the app.

 ## License